lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

     the checkpoint file compression by setting: `export DMTCP_GZIP=0`
 -   Note that all jobs the script deems necessary for your chosen timelimit/interval values are submitted right when first calling the script.
-If your applications takes considerably less time than what you specified, some of the individual jobs will be unnecessary.
+If your applications take considerably less time than what you specified, some of the individual jobs will be unnecessary.
 As soon as one job does not find a checkpoint to resume from, it will cancel all subsequent jobs for you.